OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### Auditor

-A third-party, trusted to perform Verification checks and issue Verification Proofs.
+A third-party legal person, trusted to perform Verification checks and to issue Verification Proofs.

+### Auditing software

+An automated software-based tool authorized to perform Verification checks and to issue Verification Proofs.

 ### Verification